dshaneg/bdd-demo/README.md

 - `withdraw-insufficient` - Implement step definitions and model implementation for withdrawing money (when you don't have enough)
 - `data-table` - Implement a scenario that includes a step with a data table
 - `context-custom` - Split step functions into two classes and use a custom context object to communicate between them
+- `context-scenario` - Reimplement the context example, but with the built-in `ScenarioContext`